segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/settings.md

 ### <a name="1"></a> Automatic sending of the Viewed Page event
 ------
 The `Viewed Page` event is the base event.
 It is necessary for the operation of most third-party systems.
-Along with the Viewed Page event, various data is sent to third-party systems from the `digitalData` object: `digitalData.page.type`, `digitalData.user.userId`, `digitalData.listing.categoryId` and many others.
+Various data from the `digitalData` object is sent to third-party systems along with the Viewed Page event: `digitalData.page.type`, `digitalData.user.userId`, `digitalData.listing.categoryId` and many others.

 > The `Viewed Page` event must be added to the array `digitalData.events` only after the data of the `digitalData` object has been fully populated.

 By default, DigitalDataManager automatically adds the `Viewed Page` event to the `digitalData.events` array when the `ddmanager.js` library is loaded.
 This happens every time a page loads.

 If you add the `Viewed Page` event to the `digitalData.events` array yourself from the site code, do this only after filling the digitalData object with all the variables.
-In this case, turn off the "Automatic send Viewed Page event" switch.
+In this case, turn off the "Automatic send Viewed Page event" option using the switch.

 ### <a name="2"></a> Use Cookie instead of LocalStorage to store data
 ------
 DigitalDataManager allows you to create new variables based on the events and variables of the `digitalData` object and save them for a certain period.
-For example: you need to give google analytics the number of times product pages are viewed before a transaction.
+For example: you need to give google analytics the number of times product pages are viewed before a transaction is completed.
 For more information about saving variables, see [Variables](/for-analyst/events/).

 By default, the value of any variable is stored in the [LocalStorage] (https://www.w3schools.com/html/html5_webstorage.asp) of the visitor's browser as a string.
 LocalStorage is supported by all modern browsers.
 Unlike Cookie, LocalStorage is a more secure storage, holds up to 5 MB, and information is never sent to the server.